DanHulton/HowToFeedMyCats/README.md

 ## Location of Cat Food

-The open can of cat food will be in the fridge.
+The open can of cat food will be in the fridge, in the door, in the butter compartment.
 The unopened cans are in the floor cupboard door immediately to the right of the fridge.
 This is also where Rory's kibble is.
 Midnight's kibble is immediately next to her dish.
+Midnight's kitty gogurt is in a mason jar on the island.

 ## Location of medications.

-The medications are on the counter, immediately to the left of the sink.
+The medications are on the counter, immediately to the right of the fridge, above the cupboard door containing the unopened cans of food.

 ## Rory